iPhone 7 battery life problems continue to popup and today we want to show you how to fix them.

 Use Low Power Mode

 Your iPhone 7 comes equipped with a a feature called Low Power Mode and it will allow you to stretch out the last 10-20% of your iPhone 7’s battery life without killing off core services.
-If you’re experiencing abnormal drain or if you simply want to save some battery life, you’ll want to start using this feature.
+If you’re experiencing abnormal drain or if you simply want to save some battery life, start using this feature.

 If your iPhone dips into the 10-20% battery mark, you should get a prompt that asks you if you want to turn it on.